 But the card isn’t open to everyone.
 To get the Robinhood Gold Card, you first have to be a Robinhood Gold member ($5/month or $50/year), and there’s still a waitlist for new applicants.
 Whether the card is worth the hoops depends on how much you spend, how you want to redeem rewards, and whether you’re already in the Robinhood ecosystem.

 In this complete guide, we’ll break down everything you need to know: the rewards structure, the real cost, every benefit (including the surprisingly generous travel perks), the eligibility rules, and how the card compares to other flat-rate cash back cards like the Wells Fargo Active Cash and the Citi Double Cash.
-According to CNBC Select, the card has quickly become one of the most competitive flat-rate options on the market.
+The card has quickly become one of the most competitive flat-rate options on the market.

 What Is the Robinhood Gold Card?